jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ```
 (example here with id = 1, adding another id = 1 will throw an error)?
 ```

-Indexes are helpers for searching and selecting data.
-When you define an index you are asking your database engine to essentially pre-sort your data, making it faster to search.
-Indexes come with overhead (storing sort data) and will make your database footprint larger) so should be considered carefully and carefully crafted based on the types of queries database users are making).
+* Indexes are helpers for searching and selecting data.
+   * When you define an index you are asking your database engine to essentially pre-sort your data, making it faster to search.
+   * Indexes come with overhead (storing sort data) and will make your database footprint larger) so should be considered carefully and carefully crafted based on the types of queries database users are making).

 The following discussion will focus mainly on suggested options for specifying tables and fields, and less on recommendations for defining indexes.

 The examples below are based on storing Twitter data in a database.
 If you are working with data from another social network these examples will still illustrate the type of design considerations and potential techniques for storing your data in a logical and efficient way, based on your particular use-case.
 If you are storing data from multiple sources it is likely that there are some fundatmental metadata common to all, and other important details that are very different.

 Take for example, storing both long-form blog posts together wth 140-character tweets.

+##What metadata is provided??

 ```
 <embed a sample tweet>